Our Memory Lane is Modified by Frequent Trips

 Our narrative and perspective are choices, and how we look at the events and people in our lives changes as those memories are filtered against other events and all of our memories.
 A lesson we learn from an event today can help us see what happened before differently.
 Connecting events and concluding is weaving together our life stories and defining who we are.
 Who we think we are is related to who we become.

-A daily journal captures the events of our lives, and a summary of the journal offers some opportunities for concluding.
+A daily journal captures the events of our lives, and a summary of the journal offers some opportunities for conclusion.
 Reviewing a written life story yearly will show how we see our past changes because our perspective makes a great deal of difference in what we think our history was.
-Save your personal story, but rewrite it as you see it differently and save that too.
+Save your personal story, rewrite it as you see it differently, and save that too.

 Think about your story each day and tell your story to your family and others, but listen to how you see things have changed and will change.